sftpgo/docs/docs/plugins/ldap-auth.md

 A user who is a member of all three AD groups will be assigned to SFTPGo groups `sftpgo-primary-sales` (primary), `sftpgo-secondary-readonly` (secondary), and `sftpgo-membership-projectx` (membership).

 :information_source: Prefix matching is case-insensitive.
 The corresponding SFTPGo groups must already exist; the plugin maps users to groups but does not create the groups.
+The configured prefixes (primary, secondary, membership, role) must be distinct: a prefix matching the initial part of another prefix is rejected, since groups are matched in a fixed order and the overlapping prefix would shadow the others.

 ### Mapping a role